-- Had no statutory authority to issue the rule - Failed to address statutory criteria for issuing rules or considered factors not allowed by the statute - Provided inadequate notice (e.g., final rule not a "logical outgrowth" of the proposal, - no NPRM with inadequate "good cause") Failed to consider public comments - Reached an "arbitrary and capricious" decision (i.e., - provided no rational basis for the action) (see 5 U.S.C.
-706) - See www.ecfr.gov for the latest unofficial version of the CFR.
+- include claims that the agency: Had no statutory authority to - Failed to address statutory criteria for issuing rules or considered factors not allowed by the statute - Provided inadequate notice (e.g., final rule not a "logical outgrowth" of the proposal, no NPRM with inadequate "good cause") - Failed to consider public comments - Reached an "arbitrary and capricious" decision (i.e., provided no rational basis for the action) (see 5 U.S.C.
+706)

+See www.ecfr.gov for the latest unofficial version of the CFR.